 The CPA is a state-issued license.
 The exact rules vary by state, but are often similar.

-Becoming a CPA starts with a college or university education.
+Knowing how to become a certified public accountant starts with a college or university education.
 All jurisdiction, minus the US Virgin Islands, now require 150 credit hours to become licensed.
 This is just another way of saying you need five years of full-time study.

 Almost all states require this study to include some amount of accounting course credits.
 These can be studied at the undergraduate level, with a Master's in accounting, or an MBA with an accounting concentration.